theArjun/java-notes/examQuestions/README.md

 > 16th December 2019, **Arjun Adhikari**

 > ✅ in questions denotes the no of question appearence.
 More the tick in question, possess high importance from examination point of view.
-> TBC refers to To be completed.

 ## Chapter 1
 1. Define Java.